-DIRECT MANAGEMENT, INDIRECT MANAGEMENT WITH EX-ANTE CONTROLS AND INDIRECT MANAGEMENT WITH EX-POST CONTROLS:

-Contract notices and tender dossiers must be submitted for publication to the European Commission in electronic form using the template in Annex C2 at least 15 days before the intended date of publication, to allow time for translation of the contract notice.
+DIRECT MANAGEMENT, INDIRECT MANAGEMENT WITH EX-ANTE CONTROLS AND INDIRECT MANAGEMENT WITH EX-POST CONTROL: contract notices and tender dossiers must be submitted for publication to the European Commission in electronic form using the template in Annex C2 at least 15 days before the intended date of publication, to allow time for translation of the contract notice.

 The contract notice must provide would-be suppliers with the information they need to determine their capacity to fulfil the contract in question.
-If the contract notice is also published locally, it must be identical to the contract notice published on the EuropeAid website and appear at the same time.
+If the contract notice is also published locally, it must be identical to the contract notice published on the website of DG International Cooperation and Development and issued at the same time.